EightEFI/DigiTraffic/README.md

 4. Click on any specific road section you want to monitor
 5. Copy the exact title shown (e.g., "Tie 4: Kemintie 4.421")
 6. Paste it into the integration setup form
-7. The integration will create two entities for this specific section:
+6. The integration will create two entities for this specific section:
    - **Current Conditions**: Shows the current road conditions in Finnish
-   - **12h Forecast**: Shows the road condition forecast for the next 12 hours
+  - **Forecast**: Shows the road condition forecast with time-stamped entries

 ## Entities